CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 ...
 ```

-To show the thresholds for the module for a specific interface, run the `nv show interface <interface> transceiver thresholds` command:
+To show the thresholds for the module for a specific interface, run the `nv show interface <interface-id> transceiver thresholds` command:

 ```
 cumulus@switch:~$ nv show interface swp3 transceiver thresholds